 RVs come in many shapes and sizes, and therefore so do their interiors.
 An RV inside can look and feel completely different depending on the class of vehicle.
 For example, a Class B might be cozy and close, while a Class A offers residential amenities.

 Many RV interiors optimize space as much as possible.
 That includes things like folding beds.
-You might also find a full shower and separate bathroom.
+You might also find a full shower and a separate bathroom.
 However, sometimes the shower and toilet share space to maximize efficiency.

 Standard Features and Amenities Inside an RV